 When he’s not geeking out about Chester Arthur statues and Millard Fillmore monuments, Brady is a host and reporter for Wisconsin Public Radio, returning to the Midwest after more than a decade at New Hampshire Public Radio.
 His political reporting has been featured on national NPR programs, and he and his NHPR colleagues won a national Edward R. Murrow Award in 2016 for their news series, “The First Decade: Early Childhood Disparities and the Future of New Hampshire’s Kids.”

 Brady’s pre-public radio years were pretty eclectic, as you can tell by the past projects on this site – reviews of “so bad they’re good” movies and a 2010 project where he live-blogged every episode of “The A-Team.”
 He’s worked as a public librarian, an overnight stock clerk, a community theater director, a custodian, a schoolteacher, a warehouse laborer, an adjunct college professor, an office receptionist and a walking billboard at a plastics industry trade show.

-Brady is married with three kids and lives in Madison, Wisconsin.
+Brady has three kids and lives in Madison, Wisconsin.